 Melvin L. Flowers has served as the Company's Senior Vice President, Finance and Chief Financial Officer since August 2000 and Secretary of the Company since April 2000.
 Prior to that time, he served as Vice President of Finance and Chief Financial Officer since joining the Company in February 2000.
 Prior to joining the Company, Mr. Flowers served as a Vice President and Chief Financial Officer of KNC Software, LLC, an Internet software company, from July 1999 until November 1999.
-Prior to joining Microwave, Mr. Flowers served as a Vice President and the Chief Financial Officer of Microwave dB from November 1998 until June 1999.
+Prior to joining KNC Software, Mr. Flowers served as a Vice President and the Chief Financial Officer of Microwave dB from November 1998 until June 1999.
 Prior to joining Microwave, Mr. Flowers served as the Chief Financial Officer and Vice President of Finance of ACT Networks, Inc., a network access device manufacturer, from July 1993 to October 1998.
-Previously, Mr. Flowers served as President and Chief Financial Officer of Spectramed, Inc., a medical device manufacturing company.
+Previously, Mr. Flowers served as President and Chief Financial Officer of Pacific Earth Resources, an ornamental horticultural company, and as Vice President and Chief Financial Officer of Spectramed, Inc., a medical device manufacturing company.
 Mr. Flowers received a Bachelor of Science degree in Accounting from Northern Illinois University.